Danielle Macdonald: Early life and education

 Having taken performing arts classes in grade 8, she moved on to improv and screen classes when she was in grade 10.
+She attended the Australian Institute for Performing Arts in Artarmon, New South Wales.
 When she was 17, Macdonald took some acting classes in Los Angeles and was encouraged to move to the United States to pursue things further.
 After deciding that acting would be her life, Danielle moved to Hollywood at age 18.